acapunay-math/ShintaniK41/Algorithm/README.md

 ## File description

-$(I).$ After uploading the file `ShintaniDomainK41.gp` in Pari GP, using an irreducible polynomial $p$ (which define a complex quartic number field), then you can use the comand
+$(I).$ After uploading the file `ShintaniDomainK41.gp` in Pari GP, using an irreducible polynomial $p$ (which define a complex quartic number field), then you can use the command

  `F=FDK41(p);`